arun-curriculum/Programming-For-Non-Programmers/day_2/README.md

 [1, 44, 23, 5, "a", "b", "n", 87, 7]
 ```

 How can we find which place "n" is located?
+How about 44?

+You may benefit from writing "pseudocode" to give you an idea of how your algorithm should work: [guide here](http://users.csc.calpoly.edu/~jdalbey/SWE/pdl_std.html)

 Bonus: Solve the algorithm with a JavaScript function.
 You will have to look up [if-else statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) to accomplish this.